pstrahl/Actors/README.md

 actors_wiki_ER_diagram pdf.

 ## Usage
-**1.** This project requires scrapy 2.8.0, pymysql 1.0.2, python-dotenv 0.21.0, and itemadapter 0.7.0 to be imported; see the requirements.txt file for more information. <br>
+**1.** This project requires python 3.10 or greater, scrapy 2.8.0, pymysql 1.0.2, python-dotenv 0.21.0, and itemadapter 0.7.0 to be imported; see the requirements.txt file for more information. <br>
 **2.** Prior to running the spider, a .env file should be created in the actors_wiki/actors_wiki directory.
 This contains:
   - **DB_USER** (the username for connection to the database) <br>
   - **DB_PSWD** (the password for connecting to the database) <br>